-- Safer for field technicians: Less time testing near traffic at the construction site
+- Less time testing near traffic at the construction site.

-- No additional loading vehicle or support is required
+- No additional counter weight vehicle or support is required.

 Clients include those involved in pavement construction, pavement rehabilitation, material testing, geotechnical testing, pavement investigation and site investigation and include road authorities, councils, asset managers, mines, mobile crane operations, engineering and construction groups, EPCM’s, subcontractors, geotechnical consultancies and research organisations.